DavidNazareno/dynemcp/packages/create-dynemcp/src/lib/template/templates/default/README.md

 # DyneMCP Default Template

-This is the default template for DyneMCP projects, featuring a file-based architecture similar to Next.js.
+This is the official default template for DyneMCP projects.
+It provides a clean, scalable, and type-safe starting point for building Model Context Protocol (MCP) servers using a file-based architecture inspired by frameworks like Next.js.

+## 🚀 Features

+- **File-based auto-loading** for tools, resources, and prompts
+- **TypeScript-first**: full type safety and IntelliSense
+- **Extensible**: add your own tools, resources, and prompts easily
+- **Helper utilities**: organize helpers alongside components without accidental auto-loading
+- **Ready for LLM completions**: includes a sample for LLM integration

 ## 🏗️ Project Structure